AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 If a competitor has higher visibility, check:

-which sources show up with its answers
+which sources support its visibility

-whether the competitor appears in rankings
+does the competitor appear in rankings

-whether the competitor has better guides
+does the competitor have better guides

-whether the competitor is present in directories
+is the competitor present in directories

-whether the competitor has more reviews
+does the competitor have more reviews

-whether the competitor has stronger category pages
+does the competitor have stronger category pages

 Example: